Trinitas Blog

 Play games—a lot!

 This is a big one.
-Games teach many skills and virtue as well.
-Memory matching is one of my favorites, and it’s not only useful to train memory, but also to teach upper and lower case letters by matching them or to match a number with a representative number of items, to name a couple.
+Games teach many skills and virtues as well.
+Memory matching is one of my favorites, and it’s not only useful to train memory but also to teach upper and lower case letters by matching them or to match a number with a representative number of items, to name a couple.
 The card game War can help children order numbers, Candyland can help teach colors, and … you get the idea.
 Whatever you do, don’t always allow your children to win the game.
 Children need to learn to lose gracefully.
 Even that takes practice.

 Color, cut, and paste!